dotnet/dotnet-monitor/documentation/authentication.md

 Azure Active Directory integration (referred to as Azure AD) is the recommended authentication mechanism for `dotnet monitor` as it does not require storing any secrets or rotating keys yourself.
 To enable Azure AD authentication:

 - [Create an App Registration](https://learn.microsoft.com/azure/active-directory/develop/quickstart-register-app#register-an-application) in your Azure tenant that will be used by `dotnet monitor`.
 Note that a single App Registration can be used by multiple instances of `dotnet monitor`.
-- If you want individual users to be able to authenticate against `dotnet monitor`, [add a new scope](https://learn.microsoft.com/azure/active-directory/develop/quickstart-configure-app-expose-web-apis#add-a-scope) for general API access.
-Custom Application ID URIs are supported.
-- If you want other applications to be able to authenticate against `dotnet monitor`, [add a new app role](https://learn.microsoft.com/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps#app-roles-ui) for general API access.
+- [Add a new app role](https://learn.microsoft.com/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps#app-roles-ui) for general API access.
 - [Configure Azure AD in dotnet monitor](./configuration/azure-ad-authentication-configuration.md).

 > **Note**: Azure AD B2C is currently not supported.